hhvm/user-documentation/guides/hack/10-types/67-nullable-types.md

 The library function `trim` removes leading and trailing whitespace from a given string producing a new stripped-down string.
 By default, whitespace includes space, horizontal tab, newline, carriage return, zero-valued byte, and vertical tab.
 However, the set of characters to be stripped out can be specified using the optional second argument, whose type is a nullable `string`.
-This allows `null` to be passed explicitly (or implicitly of the second argument is omitted) to indicate the default behavior should be used:
+This allows `null` to be passed explicitly (or implicitly if the second argument is omitted) to indicate the default behavior should be used:

 ```Hack
 function trim(string $string, ?string $char_mask = null): string;